(11 Alive)

 Negligent Security?
-Our Legal Take: Teen Shot Outside Macon Apartment
+Our Legal Take: Fatal Atlanta Apartment Shooting

-Did negligent security contribute to the shooting of this young man?
-Read Our Legal Take to find out if the victim may have a claim for compensation.
+Did negligent security contribute to this fatal shooting?
+Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and a claim for compensation.

 Local News